YOILLO/YOILLO/README.md

 I'm software engeneer from Saint-Petersburg, Russia

-🐦I'm interested in robotic. programming and low-level programming.
+🐦I'm interested in robotic, programming and low-level programming.

 🐈‍Studing at ITMO university for two years.